 • Group practicum: Apply theory to practice through a small group project with your peers

-• Traditional thesis: Conduct original research and compose an academic paper
+• Thesis/Final Research Project: Conduct original research and compose an academic paper

 ** Note: MGT6210-Seminar on the Cape and other approved special offerings may be substituted for MGT6320-Contempoary Approaches to Change Management